Emanuel Swedenborg – The Favorite Seer of the Occult Revival

 Emanuel Swedenborg with the manuscript of »Apocalypsis Revelata«. (»The Apocalypse Revealed«).
 Painting by Per Krafft the Elder, about 19766.

-One of Swedenborg’s earliest readers was poet and artist William Blake, whose own visions of the spiritual world are revered to this day.
-He is known to have attended with his wife the first conference of the New Church, which was then still in its embryonic phase.
-Romantic Blake (who also had a deep antipathy against the alchemist Isaac Newton, which he perceived as »sterile«) was attracted to Swedenborg’s vision of divine love, but he was repelled by the doctrine of the church.
-His satire »The Marriage of Heaven and Hell« from 1790-1793 was deeply influenced by his rejection of Swedenborgism.
+One of Swedenborg’s earliest readers was poet and artist William Blake, whose own visions of the spiritual world have intrigued many.
+While he was attracted to Swedenborg’s vision of divine love, he was repelled by the doctrine of the New Church.
+His satire The Marriage of Heaven and Hell, was deeply influenced by his rejection of Swedenborgism.

 Ornament from Arcana Coelestia depicting two angels close to the Sun.
 Angels are central to Swedenborg's theology and about them he said: "Angels never attack, as infernal spirits do.
 Angels only ward off and defend."

-During the Occult Revival, when followers of Swedenborgism blended the mystical aspects of Swedenborg’s work with divination, spiritism, alchemy, and theosophy, »Heaven and Hell«, Swedenborg’s most popular book, became a favorite among those in the Spiritualist movement who were particularly interested in the afterlife and communion with the spirit world.
-Sir Arthur Conan Doyle even wrote in the first volume of his »The History of Spiritualism« from 1926 that: »In point of fact, every Spiritualist should honor Swedenborg, and his bust should be in every Spiritualist temple, as being the first and greatest of modern mediums«.
+During the Occult Revival, when followers of Swedenborgism blended the mystical aspects of Swedenborg’s work with divination, spiritism, alchemy, and theosophy, Heaven and Hell became a favorite among those in the Spiritualist movement who were particularly interested in the afterlife.
+Sir Arthur Conan Doyle wrote in the first volume of The History of Spiritualism: “In point of fact, every Spiritualist should honor Swedenborg, and his bust should be in every Spiritualist temple, as being the first and greatest of modern mediums.”

-Eliphas Levi commented on this with the following words in his »The History of Magic« from 1859: »The means proposed indirectly by Swedenborg for communication with the supernatural world constitute an intermediate state allied to dream, ecstasy and catalepsy.
-The illuminated Swede affirmed the possibility of such a state, without furnishing any intimation as to the practices necessary for its attainment«.
+Eliphas Levi commented on this in The History of Magic: “The means proposed indirectly by Swedenborg for communication with the supernatural world constitute an intermediate state allied to dream, ecstasy and catalepsy.
+The illuminated Swede affirmed the possibility of such a state, without furnishing any intimation as to the practices necessary for its attainment.”

 “It is a belief (founded on knowledge) among the kabalists, that no more than the Hermetic rolls are the genuine sacred books of the seventy-two elders – books which contained the ‘Ancient Word’ – lost, but that they have all been preserved from the remotest times among secret communities.
 Emanuel Swedenborg says as much, and his words are based, he says, on the information he had from certain spirits, who assured him that ‘they performed their worship according to this Ancient Word’.
 ‘Seek for it in China,’ adds the great seer, ‘peradventure you may find it in Great Tartary’!”

-She considered Swedenborg »the greatest among the modern seers« and often cited him to serve her own agenda, but she also expresses criticism over his inability to remove himself from his »ingrained Christian theology« which limited his vision.
-She also criticizes the fact that Swedenborg was couldn’t tell the difference between his spiritual visions and his vivid imagination because he was an untrained medium and that his visionary experiences took place only in the astral plane only and never exceeded to higher spiritual planes.
-She most notably does so in her »Theosophical Glossary« from 1892:
+She revered Swedenborg and often cited him to serve herself, but she also criticized his inability to overcome his “ingrained Christian theology,” which, according to her, limited his vision.
+She also claimed that Swedenborg couldn’t tell the difference between his spiritual visions and his vivid imagination because he was an untrained medium.
+In the Theosophical Glossary, she wrote:

-»His clairvoyant powers, however, were very remarkable; but they did not go beyond this plane of matter; all that he says of subjective worlds and spiritual beings is evidently far more the outcome of his exuberant fancy, than of his spiritual insight.
-He left behind him numerous works, which are sadly misinterpreted by his followers«
+“His clairvoyant powers, however, were very remarkable; but they did not go beyond this plane of matter; all that he says of subjective worlds and spiritual beings is evidently far more the outcome of his exuberant fancy, than of his spiritual insight.
+He left behind him numerous works, which are sadly misinterpreted by his followers.”

 Nettlesgarden - The Old Craft